-For more on this new idea and how it could change the housing market in England and Wales very much for the better, please see The House Price Virtuoso Solution (previously The Hendry Solution):
+For more on this new idea and how it could change the housing market in England and Wales very much for the better, please see The House Price Virtuoso Solution (otherwise known as The Hendry Solution):

 Improve The Housing Market in England and Wales.